 Like this post?
 Pin it!

-Update – October, 2014: This article was updated October, 2014 to reflect the current list of Chinese cities offering 72 hour visa free entry.
+This article was originally published on March 18, 2014 but updated to reflect the current list of Chinese cities offering 72 hour visa free entry.